guusj/books/Warbreaker_BrandonSanderson.md

 Siri watched her go, shocked.
 When she finally regained her composure, she blushed furiously, then fled.
 - - -
 By the time she got back to the palace, Siri was quite ready for her bath.
 She entered the bathing chamber, letting her serving women undress her.
 They retreated with the clothing, then exited to prepare the evening’s gown.
 That left Siri in the hands of a group of lesser attendants, the ones whose job it was to follow her into the massive tub and scrub her clean.
 Siri relaxed and leaned back, sighing as the women went to work.
-Another group—standing fully clothed in the deep water—pulled her hair straight then cut most of it free, something she’d ordered them to do every night.
+Another group—standing fully clothed in the deep water—pulled her hair straight and then cut most of it free, something she’d ordered them to do every night.
 For a few moments, Siri floated and let herself forget the threats to her people and her husband.
 She even let herself forget Blushweaver and her snappish misunderstanding.
 She just enjoyed the heat and the scents of the perfumed water.
 “You wanted to speak with me, My Queen?” a voice asked.
 Siri started, splashing as she dunked her body beneath the water.
 “Bluefingers,” she snapped.
 “I thought we’d cleared this up on the first day!”